 Whether the operational technology/industrial control system(s) (OT/ICS) environment is operational or in the development stage, RTI provides practical, comprehensive, and manageable cybersecurity solutions that align with the organization’s mission objectives and business processes.
 RTI tailors a cybersecurity program and various solutions to secure the organization’s site-specific OT/ICS environments.

 Integrating a cybersecurity program for the OT/ICS environment can be challenging for an organization that does not have in-house expertise.
 RTI specializes in cybersecurity program integration and guides the organization to adopting the appropriate cybersecurity frame for the environment.
 The cybersecurity program and framework provide a solid foundation to secure the organization’s assets.
-In return, the organization reduces risk of system penetration from an outside attacks, man-in-the-middle attacks, insider threats, data (corruption, interruption, loss), unauthorized access, etcetera – resulting in compromised safety, production downtime, reduced product quality, and other negative side effects from poor cybersecurity program structure.
+In return, the organization reduces risk of system penetration from outside attacks, man-in-the-middle attacks, insider threats, data (corruption, interruption, loss), unauthorized access, etcetera – resulting in compromised safety, production downtime, reduced product quality, and other negative side effects from poor cybersecurity program structure.

 RTI supports the idea of security through compliance by laying solid foundation with a cybersecurity program, business mission requirements identification, and security control framework adoption.